Member Handbook

 Other State Waivers That May Meet Your Needs

 Your care manager can help you if you have questions about any of the other North Carolina waivers.
-You may receive funding from only 1 waiver at a time.
+You can only get funding from only one waiver at a time.
 Other waivers are:

 Other Services That Might Meet Your Needs

-The Trillium wants to hear about your experiences getting NC Innovations waiver services and about ways Trillium can make sure you are happy with the services you are receiving.
-You can contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY to share your experiences.
+The Trillium wants to hear about your experiences getting NC Innovations waiver services and ways Trillium can make sure you are getting.
+Contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY to share your experiences.

-You can also participate in the Trillium’s NC Innovations waiver Stakeholder Group that meets every 3 months and share your ideas for improving the delivery of NC Innovations waiver services.
+You can also participate in the Trillium’s NC Innovations waiver Stakeholder Group that meets every 3 months to share your ideas to improve the delivery of NC Innovations waiver services.
 You will have the opportunity to meet with NC Innovations waiver participants, families, providers and other individuals during these meetings.
-Contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY to learn more about how you can participate.
+Contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY to learn more about how you can participate

 Back to Top ▲